pszmk/pigeons-bioml-reading-group/Paper Notes/Transformer/scGPT toward building a foundation model for single-cell multi-omics using generative AI.md

 ## Summary
 scGPT adds a new way of sequentially predicting a lot of outputs depending of the model's cofidence.
 They build and train an easily fine-tuned foundation model, which they claim is SOTA (but they compare only with MLP and ).
 They use in-memory data for the fast access to store datasets.
 They build model on over 10 million cells.
 #### Embeddings
-- GENE_TOKENS
+- GENE_TOKENS - assign a number to gene
-- CONDITION_EMBEDDING - for each gene separately
+- CONDITION_EMBEDDING - meta information for each gene separately.
+For example functional pathways or perturbation experiment alterations.
 - EXPRESSION_VALUE_EMBEDDINGS - value binning for expressions
+A fundamental challenge in gene expression modeling is the variability in absolute magnitudes across different sequencing protocol.
+Due to variations in sequencing depths and the presence of sparsely expressed genes, the data scales differ significantly among different batches of sequencing samples.
+These differences are not easily mitigated with common preprocessing techniques such as transcripts per million (TPM) normalization and log1p transformation
 	![[Pasted image 20240806113334.png]]
 	- dependent of M - the number of highly variable genes
 - CELL_EMBEDDING - \<CLS\> TOKEN
-- INPUT_EMBEDDING: per cell gene embeddings are a sum of gene, condition and binned expression embeddings
+- INPUT_EMBEDDING: per cell gene (pytorch) embeddings are a sum of gene, condition and binned expression embeddings
 	![[Pasted image 20240806114039.png]]
 - BATCH AND MODALITY TOKENS
 	![[Pasted image 20240806115207.png]]